 Does Maintenance Really Matter

-Regularly scheduled inspections and maintenance on your product handling systems is a critical requirement of keeping your equipment running at peak efficiency.
+Regularly scheduled inspections and maintenance on your warehouse automation and material handling systems is a critical requirement of keeping your equipment running at peak efficiency.
 Unscheduled downtime of these systems can result in production stops, idle employees, late shipments to customers, and significant costs for emergency repairs.
 So, yes, most facility managers would agree, maintenance really matters.
 And, if you have to ask when the last time your controls, conveyors, and other key system components were inspected and serviced...it’s time.

 MMCI works with a major food manufacturer that produces extruded pasta products for a family-friendly brand of ready eat meal solutions located in the Midwestern U.S. MMCI provided this facility the original conveyor equipment for their over half a dozen production lines a number of years ago and has maintained the partnership, replacing their older, more worn out equipment and even expanding with new systems into other plants.
 Recently, MMCI’s the newly created service and maintenance group went to the facility for a follow-up meeting regarding the equipment status and maintenance on the system and equipment.